 Every Tom and his wife Sally, who own a computer and have an internet connection, are on the lookout to earn money online and affiliate websites are the easiest way to do it.
 Or so they think.

-So, for example, you are reading an article about Disney’s movie Frozen’s mugs which links to Amazon.
+So, for example, you are reading an article about Disney’s movie Frozen’s mugs which link to Amazon.
 If you click the link and end up buying a mug from Amazon, the website that sent you to Amazon’s website will earn a commission.

 Affiliate marketing is not just about stringing a bunch of words that link to websites and pasting a whole lot of banner ads on every page.
-Such a website would not generate a lot of traffic and traffic is essential because every reader of your website is a potential customer.
+Such a site would not generate a lot of traffic and traffic is essential because every reader of your website is a potential customer.

 The more potential customers you have, the more revenue you can earn.
 Hence, the key to making money, from an affiliate website, is to increase traffic.